 Should you buy the Razer Kiyo?

-It’s a bit of a toss up between the Razer Kiyo and the Logitech C922 and it largely depends on what you’re most willing to sacrifice on.
-If being well lit and looking your best on camera is important to you, and you don’t want to shell out for an expensive studio lighting rig, then the Razer Kiyo is a great choice - we’d recommend grabbing a separate microphone though, as the built-in mic is weak.
+The Razer Kiyo is an ideal gamer webcam that features a built-in ring light for the best finish, even in low-light conditions.
+The mic isn't great and the 1080p tops out at 30fps but for the price, this does a lot and is built to a high standard.
+If being well lit and looking your best on camera is important to you, and you don’t want to shell out for an expensive studio lighting rig, then the Razer Kiyo is a great choice.